benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 The above configuration will instruct OpenRemoteHub to load the example_dvd.json activity file.
 This is used to switch the activity of the remote.
 An alternative action will load the example_stb.json activity file if the key is held for longer then 1 second.

 long_press requires that the key up indication not be returned until the key has been released.
 This can happen with some special buttons like push-to-talk buttons on HDI remote.
-Also not that some remotes will send the same key multiple key down indications as long as it is pressed while other buttons will send just one key down.
+Some remotes will send the multiple key down indications as long as it is pressed while other buttons will send just one key down.

 ### Macros